5 Great Places To Visit On Your Mid-Wales Holiday

 Lake Vyrnwy

-Nestled within the verdant hills of Powys, a short journey from any of the Fron Complex accomodations, lies the serene Lake Vyrnwy.
+Nestled within the verdant hills of Powys, a short journey from any of the Fron Holiday accommodation, lies the serene Lake Vyrnwy.
 This man-made reservoir, crafted during the Victorian era, serves today as a haven for nature enthusiasts and a testament to human ingenuity.

 Lake Vyrnwy was created in the late 19th century to provide clean water to Liverpool, an engineering feat of the Victorian age.
 The impressive dam built to form the lake was the first of its kind in the world and remains a striking piece of architecture.
 Visitors can walk across the dam and marvel at the historic masonry, an experience that beautifully blends the wonders of human creation with the natural world.